numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 that proposal wouldn't necessarily be considered a direct alternative to the present NEP, as it would replace NEP 18 entirely, upon which this builds.
-Discussion on details about this new proposal and why that would require rework by downstream libraries is beyond the scopy of the present proposal.
+Discussion on details about this new proposal and why that would require rework by downstream libraries is beyond the scope of the present proposal.

 Discussion
 ----------